rastadayon/Human-AI-Collaboration-Papers/README.md

 <!-- | Title  | Year  | venue | [link]() | summary | -->

-### ncalibrated Models Can Improve Human-AI CollaborUation
+### Uncalibrated Models Can Improve Human-AI Collaboration
 #### Abstract
 This paper explores the practical applications of AI where AI models assist human users in decision-making.
 The AI provides advice with a measure of confidence, allowing humans to gauge its reliability. **The study shows that presenting AI models as more confident than they actually are, even if they are well-calibrated, can enhance human-AI performance**.
 To achieve this, the researchers trained a model to predict how humans incorporate AI advice based on a large dataset of human-AI interactions.
 By transforming the AI's prediction confidence to make it uncalibrated, they improved the final human prediction.
 The results were validated across four tasks involving images, text, and tabular data, with hundreds of human participants.
 Simulation analysis further supports their findings, emphasizing the importance of jointly optimizing the human-AI system rather than solely focusing on optimizing the AI model.